EmanueleGallone/SdnAlarmNotification/README.md

 ## Acknowledgments

-* Stefan Zimmermann aka purplezimmermann for providing the code of policonf and solving all of our issues on gitlab.
+* Thanks to Stefan Zimmermann aka @purplezimmermann for providing the code of policonf and solving all of our issues on gitlab.
 Vielen dank for your patience! :)

-* Hat tip to my collegues Fabio and Andrés that kept on writing code even tough I pressured them to learn to use new libraries and assigning them a lot of tasks.
+* Hat tip to my colleagues Fabio and Andrés that kept on writing code even tough I pressured them to learn to use new libraries and assigning them a lot of tasks.
 I hope you learned a lot while doing this project together!
  * Thanks to [Alexhuszagh](https://github.com/Alexhuszagh) for providing the [style sheets](https://github.com/Alexhuszagh/BreezeStyleSheets) to improve the *look & feel* of our GUI.
 * etc